-- The purchase of ceded reinsurance is coordinated by the Group Ceded Reinsurance Officer who works with the business and various functional areas to determine coverage needs, develop an appropriate reinsurance structure and build the submission to present to market.
+• The purchase of ceded reinsurance is coordinated by the Group Ceded Reinsurance Officer who works with the business and various functional areas to determine coverage needs, develop an appropriate reinsurance structure and build the submission to present to market.
 The Group Ceded Reinsurance Officer ensures that the data contained within the submission is both accurate and that the narrative outlining the business' strategy is relevant.
-All draft contracts undergo a legal review prior to binding. - The Company avoids excessive and non-diversified use of reinsurance by doing business only with reinsurers of sufficient credit or financial strength.
+All draft contracts undergo a legal review prior to binding.

+- The Company avoids excessive and non-diversified use of reinsurance by doing business only with reinsurers of sufficient credit or financial strength.
 All reinsurance purchases are made through a pre-approved counterparty panel with the constituents selected on the basis of their financial strength rating (minimum A-rating required) and other background criteria.
 In the event of credit downgrades below the minimum required, approved counterparties may be removed from the panel. - The Company additionally maintains internal quota-share reinsurance agreements with ESIL and Sompo Japan Insurance Inc, which includes quota-share, stop-loss reinsurance and excess of loss reinsurance.
-The Company regularly monitors the credit risk assumed through these internal transactions assessing what impact cessation of this protection would have on the capital and/or liquidity position of the Company under both normal and stressed conditions.
-This is reviewed by the Board at least annually. - Outwards reinsurance and other counterparty risk levels are monitored by the Risk & Compliance Committee quarterly through a series of quantitative and qualitative risk metrics.
-Material deviations in the risk levels from predetermined risk tolerances are notified to the Board and remedial action to bring risk levels within appetite are considered.
+The Company regularly monitors the credit risk assumed through these internal transactions assessing what impact cessation of this protection would have on the capital and/or liquidity position of the Company under both normal and stressed conditions. - Outwards reinsurance and other counterparty risk levels are monitored by the Risk & Compliance Committee quarterly through a series of quantitative and qualitative risk metrics.
+Material deviations in the risk levels from predetermined risk tolerances are notified to the Risk & Compliance Committee and remedial actions to bring risk levels within appetite are considered.

-As determined by the Standard Formula, credit risk comprises 9.9% (2021: 9.5%) of the undiversified total SCR.
+As determined by the Standard Formula, credit risk comprises 10.0% (2022: 10.0%) of the undiversified total SCR.